Scant progress in peace talks as Ukrainian cities pounded in more Russian attacks

 City authorities said they were still not able to estimate the number of possible casualties from Wednesday's alleged air strike on the theatre.

 "Yesterday and today, despite continuous shelling, rubble is being cleared as much as is possible and people are being rescued.
 Information about victims is still being clarified," the city council said in a statement.
-It provided no figures on the number of people rescued.
+It provided no figures on the numbers rescued.

 Commercial satellite pictures showed the word "children" had been marked out on the ground in front of the building before it was hit.

-Russian foreign ministry spokeswoman Maria Zakharova said the allegation that Russia had bombed the theatre was a "lie", and repeated Kremlin denials that Russian forces have targeted civilians.
+Russian foreign ministry spokeswoman Maria Zakharova said the allegation that Russia had bombed the theatre was a "lie".

 "Russia's armed forces don't bomb towns and cities," she told a briefing.